-The Biblical Languages series at The Pillar Seminary is central to the MDiv, and unique in depth and purpose.
+The Biblical Languages series at Pillar Seminary is central to the MDiv, and unique in depth and purpose.
 It is designed to train towards the lofty goal of reading fluency in Hebrew and Greek, and centers around the understanding that this ability fulfills its purpose in practiced biblical fluency and leadership.
 The series consists of four courses in each language.
 Each course builds on the students' knowledge of the original languages (grammar, vocabulary, syntax, etc.) and exegetical skills appropriate for each genre studied.
 But just as importantly, each class is an opportunity to exercise the biblical leadership skills acquired throughout the program, and develop them to a level consistent with the increased ability in the biblical text.
-This series requires competency equivalent to two semesters of grammar studies in each language, which can be accomplished at Pillar or through another institution (in which case satisfactory completion of language competency exam(s) is required).